 Infection Control

 The Zoo-informatics laboratory is designed to provide evidence-based decision support systems on human-animal disease control in West Africa and building capacity for participatory intervention.
-The laboratory facility will support teaching of an interdisciplinary postgraduate course module on GIS and Zoonoses Management (GISZM) at Master’s and Doctoral degree levels when the 2012-2013 academis session commences in January 2013.
-The lab is based on West Africa wide Geographic Information Systems (GIS) applied to mapping the incidence, prevalence, control and long term eradication of direct contact, food or vector-borne human-animal diseases.
+The laboratory facility will support teaching of an interdisciplinary postgraduate course module on GIS and Zoonoses Management (GISZM) at Master’s and Doctoral degree levels when the 2012-2013 academic session commenced in January 2013.
+The lab used West Africa-wide Geographic Information Systems (GIS) applied to mapping the incidence, prevalence, control and stepwise elimination of rabies at the human-animal interface in West Africa.

 CCPZ supports intervention in disease control through a Consortium for Control and Prevention of Zoonoses in West Africa.
 The Consortium includes the University of Ibadan, Nigeria Federal Ministry of Health, the Nigerian Veterinary Medical Association, the Nigerian Institute of Science Laboratory Technology, the National Veterinary Research Institute, Nigeria, the University of Ghana, the Ghana Veterinary Medical Association, the Ghana Ministry of Food and Agriculture, Cuttington University, Liberia, the Liberia Ministry of Agriculture, the Liberia Ministry of Health and Social Welfare, Njala University, Sierra Leone and the Animal Health Club, Sierra Leone.
 Faculty and students in these institutions and career officers engage in joint design and intervention in research projects, managing disease spread and managing outbreaks.